borkdude/boot-bundle/README.md

             [io.pedestal/pedestal.immutant      :version/pedestal]
             [io.pedestal/pedestal.tomcat        :version/pedestal]]}
 ```
-With every new Pedestal release, you only have to bump the version value.
+With every new Pedestal release, you only have to change the version in one place.

 ## Funding